-We, or the Registrar, may attempt to verify any information provided.
-A proposal to register a domain name may be rejected where incomplete information is provided until such time the appropriate requested information is provided, or where verification is determined to have not satisfied registration eligibility criteria.
+We or the Registrar may attempt to verify the information provided.
+A proposal to register a domain name may be rejected where incomplete information is provided, or where verification fails.

-During the term of registration of the domain name we, ICANN or the Registrar, may (where applicable):
+During the term of registration of the domain name we, ICANN or the Registrar, may: